 - Keeping a routine can help us feel more grounded.
-Make your bed, shower, get dressed - even changing clothes can help signify a change in environment and help 'prepare' you to work (even if into fresh pyiamas!) - 2.
+Make your bed, shower, get dressed - even changing clothes can help signify a change in environment and help 'prepare' you to work (even if into fresh pyjamas!) - 2.
 Create a space to work away from the bedroom if possible, as this will keep work separate from down time or sleep time. - 3.
 Visual timetables or to do lists can be helpful to keep on track and help organise your day into tasks you can 'see'. - 4.
-'Chunk' days split the day into morning and afternoon tasks and include achievable mini goals throughout the day. - 5.
-Schedule in regular breaks.
-Make time for regular breaks away from your desk/screen/work ideally once an hour get up and stretch your legs. - 6.
-Incorporate a 'transition' activity at the end of your working day.
-For example, tidy away books/laptop/work things, go out for a walk or away from your work space to help signify the end of work time and start of down time.
+'Chunk' days split the day into morning and afternoon tasks and include achievable mini goals throughout the day. - Schedule in regular breaks.
+Make time for regular breaks away from your desk/screen/work - ideally once an hour get up and stretch your legs. - 6.
+Incorporate a 'transition' activity at the end of books/laptop/work things, go out for a walk or away from your work space to help signify the end of work time and start of down time.